Because the results are deemed to be not significant then the next step is to test for the main effects of the treatment.

 Then we set m = p1+p2+p3+p4 to define the random variable Z as in the above.

 Now, we must make sure that we are looking at the correct part of the output!
-We have defined a new variable MVAR in this case, a single variable which indicates that we are summing these four.
+We have defined a new variable MVAR in this case, a single variable that indicates that we are summing these four.

 Results for Wilks Lambda: